tim-patterson/incresql/README.md

 A database supporting incremental updates of materialized views

 ### Goals
-The goal of the project is to write a functional db to explore/experiment with the incremental materialized views space.
+The goal of the project is to explore and experiment with the incremental materialized views space.

 Incremental materialized views can be thought of as fulfilling the same use cases as ksqlDB but with more standard sql in something that feels more like a standard relational database.